2121-07-11

 • Send out auto-reply messages while being away helps too (but be honest and keep to promised response times)

-• Provide a go to resource for all your users and make it as easy as possible to access it
+• Provide a go to resource for all your users and make it as easy as possible to access it.
+Consider including a QR code in your communications that directs users to your customer service call center.

 • Try including a hyperlink in your email signature that directs users to your customer service call center or a general FAQ page on your website.